AwhiWorld are a transdisciplinary creative studio and innovation lab

 AwhiWorld (pronounced aaffi) supports the spirit of places and spaces – parallel universes, portals and alternative realities are a specialty.

-Our projects sit in liminal and/or community locations (derelict towers, empty shops, alleyways, schools, public gardens) as well as public galleries.
+Our projects sit in community locations (derelict towers, empty shops, alleyways, schools, public gardens) as well as public galleries.
 Our work merges traditional and emerging technologies and practices.
-Experimentation, collaboration and exploration are core to our working practice.
+Experimentation, collaboration, capacity building and exploration are core to our working practice.

-Through AwhiWorld we experiment, collaborate and explore environmental, social, political, artistic, magical, cultural and spiritual themes.
-We generate experimental and collaborative transdisciplinary research, create thought provoking inter-arts experiences and facilitate virtual and onsite innovation labs.
+Through AwhiWorld we engage with environmental, social, political, artistic, magical, cultural and spiritual themes.
+We generate experimental and collaborative transdisciplinary research, create thought provoking inter-arts experiences and facilitate virtual and onsite innovation labs and workshops.

 AwhiWorld is grateful for the grants, commissions, private contracts and collaborative peer resourcing that has supported our success.
 Organisations and groups that have worked with us in some capacity since inception include: